-Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education and Certificate in Early Childhood Education.
+Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education, Certificate in Early Childhood Education, and Certificate in Early Childhood Education (Part-time).

 Prerequisite(s): A minimum "C-" grade in all of the following: ECED 1101, 1112, 1115, 1116, and 1118 (all may be taken concurrently); a minimum "C-" grade in ECED 1102 and 1112 (both may be taken concurrently); or permission of the department.